cdp1337/coreplus/docs/models.md

+# Model Declarations

+Each table in the datastore MUST have an associated Model with a corresponding name.
+If you need your table called "`my_something`", then its Model is "`MySomethingModel`".

+## Static Public Properties

+Each model must have a small handful of static properties to define its structure.

+* `$Schema`
+	* The schema of the model, (see below).
+* `$Indexes`
+	* The indexes of the model, (see below).
+* `$HasSearch`
+	* bool
+	* Defaults to false
+	* Set to true if this model should have the additional search index fields and a Search method.
+	* (Will auto-create the necessary columns for this option).
+* `$HasCreated`
+    * bool
+    * Defaults to false
+    * Set to true if this model has a created timestamp.
+	* (Will auto-create the necessary columns for this option).
+* `$HasUpdated`
+    * bool
+    * Defaults to false
+    * Set to true if this model has an updated timestamp.
+	* (Will auto-create the necessary columns for this option).
+* `$HasDeleted`
+    * bool
+    * Defaults to false
+    * Set to true if this model has a deleted timestamp.
+	* (Will auto-create the necessary columns for this option).

 ## Model Schemas

 In order to make models as fast as possible, the schema of a given model should be readable without instantiating a new object.
 In PHP, the main way to do this is with use of static properties.
 As consequence, that's how the schema in models is setup.